nielsenjared/nielsenjared.github.io/content/blog/learn-git-workflow-centralized/index.md

 title: Learn Git Workflow Centralized Collaboration
 date: "2019-02-04"
 description: In order to learn Git workflow, you need to work with a team.
 This tutorial introduces the centralized model for collaboration and is designed for two to work through together.
+keywords: ["learn git", "git", "git workflow", "git collaboration"]
 ---

 The most powerful, and sometimes powerfully frustrating, aspect of Git is the collaborative workflow it enables.
 In order to _really_ learn Git workflow, you need to work through conflict, which means you need to work with a team.
 This tutorial introduces the centralized model for collaboration and is designed for two to work through together.
+If you're just joining us, you may want to [Learn Git Workflow Basics](/learn-git-workflow-basics/)

 You will learn:
 * Adding Collaborators to a New Repository